angelf/escargot/README.markdown

 Facets
 ----------------

-Partial results counts for each term in a field (facets) are available through the `facets` class method.
+Term facets returning the most popular terms for a field and partial results counts are available through the `facets` class method.

-    # list all author_ids and how many results
     Post.facets :author_id
+    Post.facets :author_id, :size => 100

     # restrict the facets to posts that contain 'dream'
     Post.facets :author_id, :query => "dream"